Distributed Attack-Robust Submodular Maximization for Multi-Robot Planning: A Distributed Algorithm:

 The aforementioned clique computation of \texttt{DCP} differs from \cite[Algorithm 2]{pattabiraman2013fast} in that in \cite[Algorithm 2]{pattabiraman2013fast} {each robot $i$ computes its clique as the intersection of $\mathcal{N}_i^+$ and $\mathcal{N}_j^+$ where $j$ is the neighbor with the largest degree in $\mathcal{N}_i$, {whereas in \texttt{DCP}'s line~5,} each robot $i$ computes its clique as the intersection of $\mathcal{N}_i^+$and $\mathcal{N}_j^+$, where $j$ instead is the neighbor with the largest neighborhood overlap with $i$.
 That way, \texttt{DCP} is more likely to obtain larger cliques for each robot.
 Also, the cliques returned by \cite[Algorithm 2]{pattabiraman2013fast} can overlap with each other.
 In order to form separate cliques, \texttt{DCP} executes the third round of communication to share the computed cliques among neighbors (Algorithm~\ref{alg:EDNCCA}, line~\ref{line:encc_share_rec_unique}).
 Specifically, each robot $i$ tells its neighbors which clique it will join.
 If the clique of some neighboring robot $j$ contains robot $i$ but robot $i$ chooses to join a different clique (by Algorithm~\ref{alg:EDNCCA}, line~\ref{line:encc_largest}), its neighboring robot $j$ will update its clique by removing robot $i$ from it.
 In this way, each robot $i$ will eventually belong to a single clique, and thus non-overlapping cliques can be generated.
 An illustrative example of \texttt{DCP} is shown in Fig.~\ref{fig:clique_partition}.

-\rev{ \begin{remark} We partition the communication graph $G$ into cliques instead of connected subgroups is because we want robots to have a shorter communication time interval before making decisions.
-Robots within a clique have point-to-point communication.
-While robots in a connected subgroup need multi-hop communication to propagate information.
+\begin{remark} We partition the communication graph $G$ into cliques instead of connected subgroups because we want robots to have a shorter communication time interval before making decisions.
+Robots within a clique have point-to-point communication, while robots in a connected subgroup need multi-hop communication to propagate information.
 Typically, multi-hop communication takes time when the diameter of the communication graph is large.
 More formally, point-to-point communication has $O(1)$ communication round, while multi-hop communication has $O(N)$ communication rounds in the worst case (e.g., a line graph).

-Also, the robots' actions can have overlaps when contributing to the function value.
-For example, in a target tracking scenario, the objective function is the number of targets covered and the robots' actions can have coverage overlaps (e.g., two robots' actions may cover the same subset of targets).
-Thus, to compute the total number of targets covered, robots need to communicate subsets of targets covered (instead of numbers of targets covered) with others.
-If a subset of targets covered by a robot is large, sharing this information over multiple hops takes time.
-Therefore, we choose the clique partition model that enables robots to have a shorter communication time before making decisions. \end{remark} }
+Therefore, we choose the clique partition model that enables robots to have a shorter communication time before making decisions.

+Reducing the time of information sharing becomes essential when robots need to make decisions quickly.
+For example, in a multi-target tracking scenario, robots need to firstly share information (e.g., subsets of targets covered) and then decide their actions (e.g., movements).
+Since targets are mobile and may move fast, the robots need to choose actions as quickly as they can.
+Otherwise, the information shared can be outdated and thus misleading for decision-making.
+Therefore, we use cliques with one-hop communication only to shorten the time of information sharing among robots.

+Moreover, multi-hop communication may reduce communication bandwidth and increase energy consumption.
+For example, when robots communicate over a single channel, only one robot can be active to broadcast information during a certain time interval.
+Therefore, communicating messages over multiple hops result in a smaller communication bandwidth and a higher communication cost~\cite{zanjireh2015survey}.
+But investigating the number of communication hops to trade off energy consumption/bandwidth with performance could be an interesting future direction.